Valink-Solutions/teller/README.md

 While Teller and Teller_Desktop handle the backup process, [The Vault Backend](https://github.com/Valink-Solutions/vault) ensures secure storage of these world backups in the cloud.

+# CommandBlock Library

+The [CommandBlock](https://github.com/Valink-Solutions/commandblock) library is a rust library that provides functionality for parsing and executing Minecraft data such as NBT, LevelDB and more.
+It is used by Teller to parse Minecraft world data and extract the necessary information for backups.
+It is in development but its functionality is already being used by Teller.

 # License

 This project is licensed under the [GNU General Public License v3.0](LICENSE.txt).